xkawi/xkawi/README.md

 # xkawi
-this repo contains informtion about me
+this repo contains information about me - xkawi.github.com